-Appendix III - COMPENSATION OPPORTUNITIES
+APPENDIX III - COMPENSATION OPPORTUNITIES

-Regulation A below applies to students who commenced the programme in the 2017-2018 academic year or in later years.
-Students who commenced the programme in 2015-2016 or 2016-2017 can find the cohort-specific information per programme under B. Students who commenced the programme before 2015-2016 are referred to the former cohort-specific Education and Examination Regulations for their programme.
+The regulation below applies to students who commenced the programme in the 2015-2016 academic year or in later years.
+Students who commenced the programme before 2015-2016 are referred to the former cohort-specific Education and Examination Regulations for their programme.

-A. Cohorts started in 2017-2018 or later years
+Cohorts started in 2015-2016 or later academic years Bachelor-1

-- 1. For all programmes, the following compensation opportunities apply in Bachelor-1: - a.
-For the knowledge cluster, the student must have obtained an average of 6.0 for the course tests.
+- 1. For all programmes, the following compensation opportunities apply in Bachelor-1: - a. for the knowledge cluster, the student must have obtained an average of 6.0 for the course tests.
 A grade will be calculated for the knowledge cluster only if the student has obtained a minimum of 4.0 for each of the course tests.
-As long as one or more course tests have been concluded with a grade lower than 4.0 or the average is lower than 6.0, no credits will be awarded for the knowledge cluster; - b.
-For the skills cluster, the student must have obtained an average of 6.0 for the practical tests.
+As long as one or more course tests have been concluded with a grade lower than 4.0 or the average is lower than 6.0, no credits can be awarded for the knowledge cluster. - b. for the skills cluster, the student must have obtained an average of 6.0 for the practical tests.
 A grade will be calculated for the skills cluster only if the student has obtained a minimum of 4.0 for each of the practical tests.
-As long as one or more practical tests have been concluded with a grade lower than 4.0 or the average is lower than a 6.0, no credits will be awarded for the cluster; - c.
-Grades from courses in either the knowledge cluster or the skills cluster may not be used to compensate grades in the other cluster.
+As long as one or more practical tests have been concluded with a grade lower than 4.0 or the average is lower than a 6.0, no credits can be awarded for the cluster; - c. grades from courses in either the knowledge cluster or the skills cluster may not be used to compensate grades in the other cluster. - d. for bachelor-1, all credits will be awarded once the student has met the requirements of a positive binding study advice, as detailed in article 7.4.

-- 1. For the Public Administration, Sociology, and Management of International Social Challenges programmes there are no compensation possibilities in Bachelor-2 when it comes to the final grades.
+- 1. For the Sociology, Public Administration, and Management of International Social Challenges programmes there are no compensation possibilities in Bachelor-2 when it comes to the final grades.
 For each component a minimum of a 5.5 needs to be obtained in order to be awarded credits for the component. - 2.
-For the Psychology and Pedagogical Sciences programmes, the following compensation rules apply in Bachelor-2: - a.
-For the knowledge cluster, the student must have obtained an average of 6.0 for the course tests.
+For the Psychology and Pedagogical Sciences programmes, the following compensation rules apply in Bachelor-2: - a. for the knowledge cluster, the student must have obtained an average of 6.0 for the course tests.
 A grade will be calculated for the knowledge cluster only if the student has obtained a minimum of 4.0 for each of the course tests.
-As long as one or more course tests have been concluded with a grade lower than 4.0 or the average is lower than 6.0, no credits will be awarded for the knowledge cluster; - b.
-For the skills cluster, the student must have obtained an average of 6.0 for the practical tests.
+As long as one or more course tests have been concluded with a grade lower than 4.0 or the average is lower than 6.0, no credits will be awarded for the knowledge cluster; - b. for the skills cluster, the student must have obtained an average of 6.0 for the practical tests.
 A grade will be calculated for the skills cluster only if the student has obtained a minimum of 4.0 for each of the practical tests.
-As long as one or more practical tests have been concluded with a grade lower than a 4.0 or the average is lower than a 6.0, no credits will be awarded for the skills cluster; - c.
-Grades from courses in either the knowledge cluster or the skills cluster may not be used to compensate grades in the other cluster.
+As long as one or more practical tests have been concluded with a grade lower than a 4.0 or the average is lower than a 6.0, no credits will be awarded for the skills cluster; - c. grades from courses in either the knowledge cluster or the skills cluster may not be used to compensate grades in the other cluster.